-Show Control Panel on Win+X Menu/Power User Menu
+Show the Control Panel on Win+X Menu/Power User Menu

 Step 1.
-First, click below the download button to get the Control Panel shortcut to your desktop and extract to your desktop.
+First, click the download button to get the Control Panel shortcut to your desktop and extract it to your desktop.

 Step 2.
-Copy follow the path and paste on Windows Explorer (Press Win + E to open explorer).
-Then, hit Enter button to open Group2 Screen.
+Copy follow the path and paste it on Windows Explorer (Press Win + E to open explorer).
+Then, hit the Enter button to open Group2 Screen.

 Step 4.
 That’s all need to do.
-Just we need to restart your Windows Explorer.
-Follow steps below to restart Windows Explorer:
+We just need to restart Windows Explorer.
+Follow the steps below to restart Windows Explorer: